Rudy-Dev/Trial/README.md

-I don't even know what I made there you are free to do anything with this, under MIT license
+I don't even know what I made there, you are free to do anything with this, under MIT license

 Uncopylocked place: https://www.roblox.com/games/6438208409/Code